maranix/gignore/README.md

 # gignore

-gignore is a simple and lightweight CLI tool designed to download .gitignore files from the official GitHub repository at github.com/github/gitignore.
+gignore is a simple and lightweight CLI tool designed to download .gitignore files from the official GitHub repository of **gitignore**.
 With a single command, you can fetch the appropriate .gitignore template for your project’s tech stack, helping you to quickly set up and manage your repository's ignored files.